SamarSaeed1146/Shopping-Experience/README.md

 --legacy-peer-deps
 ```

-##### This is just for nextjs 15 release Command if you are using relese next js use it, Otherwise don't use it.
+##### This is just for Next js 15 release command if you are using relese version of Next js use it, Otherwise don't use it.

 ## Shadcn UI Installation After Above Steps: